Microsoft Releases Skype As a Snap For Linux - Slashdot

 Then there was this huge push toward dynamic linking, with its proponents going on about how it's supposed to use less memory, it's supposed to use less disk space, and it's supposed to allow libraries to be updated easily, and so on and

 Re: A shitty replacement for static linking?
-(Score:1)
+(Score:2)

+Why can't we just compile everything from source?
+That would be perfect for stuff like Skype, where trustworthy crypto is a must.

 Re: (Score:2)